25 August 2023 to 27 August 2023

 Family entertainment is also at the forefront of the Feastival’s programming.
 Little festival-goers will be wowed with the highest calibre of enchanting performances, wild workshops, crafting, meet & greets with some of their favourite characters, vintage fairground, and so much more.

-Adam Henson’s Cotswold Farm Park team are setting up camp at this year’s Big Feastival, giving festival-goers the chance to meet some of their favourite furry and feathered friends.
-And children’s TV Megastar Justin Fletcher will be offering a fun-filled festival experience for all ages on Saturday.
+Adam Henson’s Cotswold Farm Park team set up camp at last year’s Big Feastival, giving festival-goers the chance to meet some of their favourite furry and feathered friends.
+And children’s TV Megastar Justin Fletcher offered a fun-filled festival experience for all ages on Saturday.

-Catch the performance of Riki Cycle’s original show, including puppetry, music and movement in the Big Top Tent.
-The family line-up will also include the stars of CBeebies, Andy and the Odd Socks, and Jitterbug Circus, who will be performing and running workshops.
+There was a performance of Riki Cycle’s original show, including puppetry, music and movement in the Big Top Tent.
+The family line-up also included the stars of CBeebies, Andy and the Odd Socks, and Jitterbug Circus, who performed and ran workshops.

 Camping is probably the best way to maximise your Big Feastival weekend experience, and the festival will feature full weekend camping, as well as pre-pitched tents and Glamping.
 Campervan spaces are available but are limited in number.
 Camping is great fun, but if it’s not your thing, there are also several lovely hotels, B&B’s, and farmhouses nearby, and public buses and taxis to get you to and from the site.